Select another wine

 About

-Ochota’s wines have an air of rebellion about them – constantly challenging the status quo.
-The wines have combined a hands-off winemaking congruent to meticulous attention to detail, embracing a true ‘less-is-more’ approach.
+The Ochota Barrels wines have an air of rebellion about them, constantly challenging the status quo.
+They have combined hands-off winemaking congruent with meticulous attention to detail, embracing a true ‘less-is-more’ approach.
 This has resulted in many of South Australia’s most interesting, and game changing, wines of the past decade plus.
 The Fugazi Grenache is a wine that has always been ahead of its time.
 It set the tone for a more elegant, pure-fruited, medium-bodied style of McLaren Vale Grenache which has become the de facto style.
-The vineyard was named from a quirk – the post-hardcore punk band Fugazi was playing on Taras and Amber’s car stereo as they arrived at the vineyard, which sits on a rise between the Onkaparinga River Gorge and Blewitt Springs in McLaren Vale.
+The vineyard was named after the post-hardcore punk band Fugazi that was playing on Taras and Amber’s car stereo as they arrived at the vineyard, which sits on a rise between the Onkaparinga River Gorge and Blewitt Springs in McLaren Vale.
 The organically dry-farmed, bushvines were planted in 1947 on rocky ironstone infused with a gravelly, red clay.

 The small bunches were hand-picked in early March and brought back to the shed where they underwent a gentle cold soak for one night.
-The fruit was taken outdoors, 50% whole-cluster and 50% hand-destemmed, to start spontaneous fermentation in six small, plastic fermenters.
-The fruit was carefully hand-plunged and spent between 10-30 days on skins depending upon the lot.
-The ferments were basket pressed to neutral French barriques with sporadic battonage implemented for the first 2 months, getting a bit of lees contact adding a sight touch of a reductive note to the notoriously oxidative Grenache.
-After six months of aging the wine was racked to tank and bottled without fining or filtration and only minimal SO2 added.
+The fruit was taken outdoors, 40% whole-cluster and 60% hand-destemmed, to start spontaneous fermentation in six small, plastic fermenters.
+The fruit was carefully hand-plunged and spent 21 days on skins.
+The ferments were basket pressed to neutral French barriques and a few puncheons with sporadic battonage implemented for the first 2 months, getting a bit of lees contact adding a sight touch of a reductive note to the notoriously oxidative Grenache.
+After about 7 months of aging, the wine was racked to tank and bottled without fining or filtration and only minimal SO2 added.

 Stats